Fiddlin' John Carson: Career and aftermath

 Carson ceased recording temporarily in 1931 but resumed in 1934, now for the Victor label.
 Between 1923 and 1931, Carson recorded almost 150 songs, mostly together with the "Virginia Reelers" or his daughter Rosa Lee Carson, who performed with him as Moonshine Kate.
 Carson's final recordings were done in Camden, New Jersey, for Bluebird Records.
 In 1935, Carson made a trip to Hollywood, as movie producers were eyeing him as their next big movie star.
 Along with Rosa Lee, he was to appear in a film called The Mountain Stillers, though this never came to pass.
 He wrote more than 150 songs in his life, but only nine were ever copyrighted.
 Because Carson could not read sheet music, he had his songs transferred to standard notation by Irene Spain, the stepdaughter of Andrew Jenkins.
 Carson was involved in several copyright issues with both Okeh Records and other musicians during his active career.

 In his later years, he worked for the local government as an elevator operator in Atlanta, a job he had obtained through his friendship with governor Herman Talmadge.
 He died in 1949 in Atlanta, Georgia, holding his fiddle in his arms, and is buried in Sylvester Cemetery in the neighborhood of East Atlanta, where surviving friends and family play music at his grave each year around the anniversary of his birth.

 Views on race and evolution

 Carson's song "There Ain't No Bugs on Me" mocked the theory of evolution, stating "there may be monkey in some of you guys, but there ain't no monkey in me".
 In the same song, he referenced the Ku Klux Klan ("my old man joined the Ku Klux, and ma, she lost her sheet"), whose rallies he regularly attended.
-Another of Carson's songs was "Ballad of Little Mary Phagan", a murder ballad that stoked the anti-Semitism present in Atlanta in the wake of Phagan's murder.
-Carson later wrote a song in praise of the tree from which Leo Frank had been lynched.
+Another of Carson's songs was "Ballad of Little Mary Phagan", a murder ballad that stoked the anti-semitism present in Atlanta in the wake of Phagan's murder.
+Carson later wrote the song "Dear Old Oak in Georgia" about the tree from which Leo Frank was lynched.